 High uptime is critical if you use your website to generate sales, especially for e-commerce shops.
 Every second your website is not accessible equals a loss in potential sales.
 However, uptime is challenging to verify, so you have to trust that the website hosting is not using a misleading percentage.

 Customer service is another critical factor in choosing the best web hosting.
 The guarantee of a properly functioning website is the whole reason you are paying for a web hosting service, so if something is not working, you want a reliable customer support team you can get in touch with quickly.

 Before you commit to any website host, research their support system.
 Look into hours of operation; 24/7 support is always best.
 Also, find out how you can contact them.
 They may have live chat support, email, or phone services.

 Response time is significant, as well.
-If you plan to upload a website with a lot of traffic and it unexpectedly crashes, you will want a web host with the most rapid response time.
+If you plan to upload a website with a lot of traffic and unexpectedly crash, you will want a web host with the most rapid response time.
 Every second your website is down could equal thousands of lost dollars in sales.

 The faster your website loads, the better.
 There are many components and steps related to page rendering speed.
-When you are looking into the best web hosting sites, some important terms are related to speed:
+When you are looking into the best web hosting companies, some crucial terms are related to speed: